Duration & Fees

 - Personal expenses - for drinks, phone calls, souvenirs etc

-- Optional extra trips and activities
+- Optional extra trips and activities outside the volunteer programme

 - Pre-programme accommodation (if required)